Quantum Control and General Recursion beyond the Unitary Case: Introduction

-There exist several frameworks addressing the ambiguity in the definition of the quantum case.
-In order to meaningfully define the action of the quantum case, it is necessary to specify additional information on the implementation of each input channel.
-One way to achieve this is to describe quantum channels via their Kraus decomposition, optionally specifying input environment states~\cite{badescu,grenoble_coherent_control}.
-Moreover, this allows one to make finer between operations than would be possible in the standard quantum channel framework~\cite{grenoble_coherent_control,PBS}.
-A second option is the notion of vacuum-extended channels~\cite{kristjansson,kristjansson_1}.
-Here, the domain of quantum channels is extended to act on an extra ``vacuum'' state, which symbolises the empty input.

 This paper is structured as follows.
 In Section~\ref{section:syntax}, we present the syntax and well-formedness rules of our language.
-In Sections~\ref{section:operational_semantics} and~\ref{section:denotational_semantics}, we describe the operational and denotational semantics of the language, respectively.
-Then we present our main results in Section~\ref{section:properties}: universality of the language for vacuum-extended operations (Section~\ref{section:universality_all}), adequacy between the operational and denotational semantics (Section~\ref{section:adequacy_2}), and full abstraction (Section~\ref{section:observational_equivalence}).
+In Sections~\ref{section:operational_semantics} and~\ref{section:denotational_semantics}, we describe the operational and denotational semantics, respectively.
+Then we present our main results: universality of the language for coherent quantum operations (Section~\ref{section:universality_all}), adequacy between the operational and denotational semantics (Section~\ref{section:adequacy_2}), and full abstraction (Section~\ref{section:observational_equivalence}).
 The detailed proofs of these results are given in the appendices.
-Lastly, we give our summary and conclusion in Section~\ref{section:ccl}.
+In Section~\ref{section:interpretation_design}, we discuss our design choices and their relation to the physical interpretation of the language.
+We give our summary and conclusion in Section~\ref{section:ccl}.